How does the online classroom affect students’ ability to learn?

 In looking to rationalize the research behind the reasons for students struggling with online learning, the concept of mental health became an emerging field of interest.

-Challenges To Student Identity
+Challenges to Student Identity

 Students may find many challenges with learning online.
 We discuss these challenges, and ways students can work with their families, teachers, friends, and schools to make online learning easier; helping them to claim their own individual identities.